 However, I am low on the visual threshold.

 Most of what I do in the world of memory techniques involves thinking about strange combinations of images in words and sounds, not high-definition imagery.
 I would call this being audio-conceptual.

-So, if you are worried that the inability to see images in your mind will stop you from using the Memory Palace technique…
+So, if you are worried that the inability to see visual images in your mind will stop you from using the Memory Palace technique…

 Over the years, I’ve invested in myself so that I can “see” something like visuals in my mind.